 - Notating Your Music & Lyrics - Music Notation is any structured way of recording and understanding your song visually so you can clearly communicate it to others.

-There's not necessarily to add of the above elements in any particular order, but each is very important to complete your song.
+It's not necessarily to add any of the above elements in any particular order, but each is very important to complete your song.

 IMPORTANT: Never worry about finishing your song in one sitting.
 Even though there are technical strategies to songwriting, remember that this is an art-form, and all artistic expression must flow naturally.